Ï㽶ÊÓƵֱ²¥

 But if she lost her local race against the cabinet minister Grace Lore, her broader appeal for a minority government, delivered at debates and appearances in front of business leaders, resonated.
 While the party did not run candidates in all ridings, it ran enough credible candidates in most with the potential to shape the overall outcome.

-Victories in Saanich North and Islands and West Vancouver-Sea to Sky fulfilled Furstenau's goal to see her party hold the balance of power in a minority government, even as the party lost almost half of its 2020 popular vote (15.09) per cent to fall double digits with 8.19 per cent.
+Victories in Saanich North and Islands and West Vancouver-Sea to Sky fulfilled Furstenau's goal to see her party hold the balance of power in a minority government, even as the party lost almost half of its 2020 popular vote (15.09 per cent) per cent to fall below double digits with 8.19 per cent.
 Concerns about the environment ranked far below other issues in 2024, but the Greens may yet push them to the forefront when the legislature reconvenes at some future time.

 RELATED: